-As you'll notice right away, piping gel is extremely sticky — so it works perfectly as an edible glue.
+As you'll notice right away, piping gel is extremely sticky — so it works perfectly as an edible glue when you're, say, mounting cake (or cupcake!) toppers .
 Bonus: Piping gel takes a long time to dry, so you have more flexibility if you want to reposition any decorating elements before it sets.

 Another reason to use piping gel as glue: It's clear, unlike royal icing or chocolate, so it's more discreet.
-You can also easily tint it to match the color of the items you want to stick together.
+And you can easily tint it to match the color of the items you want to stick together.

 Piping gel gives your fondant-covered cakes or decorations an added shimmer.
 You can use it as is, or thin it down with a little vodka before brushing it on.
-Thinning the gel with alcohol first helps give your work a more even shine, and makes brush strokes less visible.
-In the photo above, a bit of piping gel brushed onto a stained-glass cake gives it that sleek, mirrored sheen.
+(This'll give your work a more even shine, and makes brush strokes less visible.)

-Piping gel works perfectly on fruit tarts, too: Flavor some piping gel with clear vanilla extract or lemon juice, and brush it onto the cut fruit.
-The gel not only makes the fruit look all shiny and perfect; it also helps preserve it so your tart stays fresher longer.
+Piping gel works perfectly on fruit tarts, too: Flavor some with clear vanilla extract or lemon juice, then brush it onto the cut fruit.
+The gel not only makes the fruit look all shiny; it also helps preserve it so your tart stays fresh longer.

 You can tint the gel and use it to pipe lines, dots or messages onto a cake design.
 It's also an excellent medium for adding "water" to a pool or beach cake.

-5. Mix It In as a Stabilizer for Whipped Cream
+5. Mix In As a Stabilizer for Whipped Cream